Germany–Mexico relations: World War I

 During World War I (1914–1918) Mexico remained neutral.
 During this time, Mexico was preoccupied with its revolution (1910–1920) which took place the same time as World War I. In January 1917, British agents intercepted a telegram sent to German Ambassador to Mexico Heinrich von Eckardt by Arthur Zimmermann, State Secretary for Foreign Affairs of the German Empire.
 In the telegram, Germany proposed to Mexico that if the United States were to join the war, Mexico should join and side with the Central Powers.
 In appreciation, and if the Central Powers were to win, Mexico would recuperate the territories of Texas, New Mexico, and Arizona, which Mexico had lost in its war against the United States during the Mexican–American War in 1848.
-The telegram, known as the Zimmermann Telegram was intercepted when the telegram was being wired to the German embassy in Washington, DC, to be rerouted to Mexico City.
+The telegram, known as the Zimmermann Telegram was intercepted when the telegram was being wired to the German embassy in Washington, D.C., to be rerouted to Mexico City.
 Mexico eventually rejected the telegram and continued to remain neutral during the war.
 However, this would lead to the American declaration of war against Germany during World War I.

 The German Empire had supported the Mexican government to disrupt the exports of American arms.
 The Germans would also promise Mexico they would send them arms and money if President Huerta would have a war with the United States and would be returned to power.
 These conspiracies would be found by the United States.

 The Ypiranga Incident was an Interception by the United States of a German ship named the SS Ypiranga that was carrying shipments of arms and ammunition that were going to supply the Mexican Government.
 When the U.S Navy captured it they forced the ship to turn back.

 If true or not, the possibility of Germans at the border in Mexico was reasonable enough for a strong U.S. presence on the border of Nogales.
 There was a report of 2 Germans being killed during the Battle of Ambos Nogales but no evidence or proof is shown.

 Spanish Civil War

 During the Spanish Civil War (1936–1939), Mexico and Germany supported opposing sides of the conflict, with Mexico supporting the Republicans and Germany supporting the Nationalists.
-That put Mexico and Germany against each other and ultimately caused a largely-negative interaction between them.
+In addition, Mexico was the only country to protest against Germany’s annexation of Austria at the League of Nations.
+Such confrontations put Mexico and Germany against each other and caused a largely negative interaction between them.